caleorourke/grunt-jekyll-pages/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com).

 ## Release History
+* 0.5.0: Convert .travis.yml default from node.js to ruby
 * 0.4.7: Bump `tmp` dependency to 0.0.27
 * 0.4.6: Include `grunt-cli` natively in `.travis.yml` to fix build failure
 * 0.4.5: Bump `tmp` dependency to 0.0.25